valentina sampaio will take your breath away

 Can you tell us a bit about who you are and where you grew up?

 I'm a 20-year-old girl from Brazil.
-I grew up in a cosy fishing village (Prainha) close to Fortaleza in the north east of Brazil.
+I grew up in a cozy fishing village close to Fortaleza in the northeast of Brazil.

 How has your background shaped who you are today?